-- Stephane Michaka, translated from the French by John Cullen
+- By Stephane Michaka; translated by John Cullen

 - Nan A. Talese